 Get ready to sit down and enjoy dinner in under 30 minutes with this rich, moist, and flaky oven baked salmon.
-This baked salmon recipe is a foolproof method for enjoying a no-fuss delicious baked salmon dinner that is perfect for a busy weeknight meal.
+If you are looking for a delicious main course for a busy weeknight, this is it.
+Baked salmon is a foolproof method for enjoying a no-fuss delicious dinner.

-- It has a rich and buttery flavor without tasting fishy.
-The tender texture and warm pink to red coloring makes it an inviting dish.
+- It has a rich buttery flavor without tasting fishy.
+The tender texture and warm pink coloring make it an inviting dish.

-- Salmon also takes well to different seasonings, herbs, and sauces that you can serve it often without tiring of its delightful taste.
+- Salmon takes well to different seasonings, herbs, and sauces.
+You can serve it often without tiring of its delightful taste.

-- Different varieties of salmon are easy to find, particularly at certain times of the year, and are relatively affordable.
+- A wide variety of salmon is easy to find, particularly at certain times of the year.
+Many are relatively affordable.

 - Salmon has an impressive array of health benefits.

-Salmon is an excellent source of protein, Omega-3 Fatty Acids, vitamins – especially B vitamins, minerals, and antioxidants.
+Salmon is an excellent source of protein, Omega-3 Fatty Acids, and vitamins.
+Of note are B vitamins, minerals, and antioxidants.

-I’ve already shared a recipe for making Instant Pot Salmon with Asparagus.
-Now, I want to share with you another one of my favorite ways to cook salmon.
-Baking salmon in the oven gives you so many more options for sauce for the salmon and a wide assortment of side dishes.
+Baking salmon in the oven gives you so many options for sauce for the salmon and a wide assortment of side dishes.
+If you would like an all-in-one dish, try this easy Instant Pot Salmon with asparagus.

 Types of Salmon